Exploring the Intersection of the Artist’s Path & the Wisdom Path

 Over time, the question for me in terms of exploring the relationship to art making and a spiritual path has become distilled in a certain way that feels useful to me – looking at both endeavors in terms of how they function to open one’s perspective to reveal ways of relating to experience that otherwise are hidden.
 So, something about setting aside how each one “looks” – the mythos surrounding different ways of holding the path of the artist, or the buddhist path, or a mystical path.
 The associated images, beliefs, narratives, lifestyles ascribed to each of these paths were the primary aspects that felt to me to be irreconcilable.

-So, looking primarily at the process of art making and the ways that wisdom-oriented meditation practice functions – the elements and mechanics of each, if you will – opens up an exploration of how each can embolden or empower the other.
+Looking primarily at the process of art making and the ways that wisdom-oriented meditation practice function – the elements and mechanics of each, if you will – opens up an exploration of how each can embolden or empower the other.
 How can the creative path open deeper freedom for oneself?
 What does the artist already know or intuit that supports the deepening of meditative exploration?
 What does one learn about how a limiting sense of self is constructed through thoughtfully engaging with opening the creative process?

 Writings on this theme: